The Professionals (1960 film): Production

 The film was based on an original script by Peter Barnes.
 In September 1959 it was announced that the director would be Sidney Hayers.
 The job of directing eventually went to Don Sharp, who had been going to make another film written by Barnes, Echo of Barbara, that does not seem to have been made.

-It was the first fictional film Sharp made for Independent Artists, although he had made the documentary Keeping the Peace for the same producers.
-Independent Artists were based at Beaconsfield but the studio was so busy at the time that The Professionals had to be filmed at Pinewood.
+It was the first fictional film Sharp made for Independent Artists, although he had made the documentary Keeping the Peace (1959) for the same producers.
+Independent Artists were based at Beaconsfield Film Studios but the studio was so busy at the time that The Professionals had to be filmed at Pinewood Studios.

+Release

+In the UK the film was released on the bottom of a double bill with Goliath and the Barbarians (1959).

+In the US it was the first episode of NBC's Kraft Mystery Theatre a series of 16 original mystery and suspense films from England, which replaced Perry Como over the summer in the US and Canada.
+Frank Gallop hosted.
+It debuted on 14 June 1961.

+The film was so well received that Independent Artists then offered Sharp the job of directing another movie, Linda (1960).
+It also led to Sharp being offered Kiss of the Vampire (1963).

 Reception

-The Kinematograph Weekly called it an "engrossing and thrilling tale."
+Kinematograph Weekly called it an "engrossing and thrilling tale."

+The Monthly Film Bulletin wrote: "The planning along the lines of a military operation, the trek through the sewers, the night watchman and his cat, the tear-gas and the fatal slip – these have quickly become the new stereotypes of the bank robbery nerve-stretcher.
+This tame and unconvincing example adds nothing new, unless it be an excruciatingly lady-like heroine, and no one connected with its execution, except perhaps William Lucas, appears to have taken the title very seriously."

-The New York Times TV critic called the show "an item of first rate suspense".
+The New York Times TV critic called the film "an item of first rate suspense".

-The film was so well received that Independent Artists then offered Sharp the job of directing Linda.
-The film also led to Sharp being offered Kiss of the Vampire.
+Variety said "Don Sharp's direction was impressive in the heist sequences."

+The Boston Globe called it "professional enough but just too commonplace to be absorbing."